syc-roy/interview-assignment/README.md

 * HTML
 * CSS

 Client side code is generated using angular-cli using Typescript.
 If you are not familiar with Typescript, it is a strong-type javascript dialet and you should be able to learn basic concepts and syntax to complete the task.
-Please use all resources you can find online to help you complete the task and commit as often as possible.
+Please use all resources you can find online to help you complete the task.

+Tips:
+* Commit as many as possible.
 Do not complete everything under one commit.
+* To test REST api, you can use [postman](https://www.getpostman.com/) without writing client side code.
+* Complete bonus points only after you finish all required tasks.